Exopandora/BetterChat/README.md

 Rich embeds use the already existing css classes of the TeamSpeak client and should be compatible with already existing themes.

 ## Installation ##
+⚠️ The current version of TeamSpeak 5 (beta-71) is incompatible at the moment

 Notes:
 * Depending on your installation directory you may need elevated permission privileges
 * The installation process needs to be repeated after each TeamSpeak update